 Founded in 1968, today Lupin is India's second largest pharmaceuticals company, and the 14th largest generic pharmaceutical company in the world.
 Products sold in 70 countries.

-This company received an S&P Global ESG Score of 11/100 in the Pharmaceuticals category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
+This company received an S&P Global ESG Score of 14/100 in the Pharmaceuticals category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 The European Commission imposed fines totalling 427.7m Euros on the French pharmaceutical company Servier and five producers of generic medicines, including Lupin Ltd, for concluding a series of deals aimed at protecting Servier's best selling blood pressure medicine, perindopril, from price competition by generics in the European Union.
 Lupin Ltd was fined 40m euros.
 [Listed under Information due to age of court finding]